Do motorcyclists have to pay more for their life insurance…

 Accidental death and dismemberment insurance will pay out to your loved ones if you pass away due to accidental death.

-Your loved ones can use this pay out to pay for your funeral and cover daily living costs.
+Your loved ones can use this pay out to help pay for your funeral and cover daily living costs.

 It will also pay out to you if you suffer a dismemberment (the loss or loss of use of a body part or body function).